aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 ## Prerequisites

-* Setup the development environment as explained in [Lab #1](../Lab1/CS167-Lab1.md), and install Hadoop 3.4.2 on your local machine.
+* Setup the development environment as explained in [Lab #2](../Lab2/CS167-Lab2.md), and install Hadoop 3.3.6 and JAVA 11 on your local machine.
 * Download two `tsv` files in [Lab3](../Lab3/CS167-Lab3.md)( [nasa_19950801.tsv](../Lab3/nasa_19950801.tsv), [nasa_19950630.22-19950728.12.tsv](../Lab3/nasa_19950630.22-19950728.12.tsv.gz)), and put them to your `cs167` virtual machine home directory (decompress if needed).
 * Remote-access in [remote-access](../../remote-access.md).